weaveworks-guides/weave-net-legacy/ubuntu-simple/README.md

 * downloaded a docker image for the Weave router container
 * launched that container

 On your first host, `weave-gs-01`, you have launched a Weave router container.
-On your second host, `weave-gs-02`, you launched another Weave router container with the ip address of your first host.
+On your second host, `weave-gs-02`, you launched another Weave router container with the IP address of your first host.
 This command tells the Weave on `weave-gs-02` to peer with the Weave on `weave-gs-01`.

 At this point you have a single container running on each host, which you can see from docker.
 On either host run